maithilish/uknit/notes/design/designnotes.md

 ### Patch Services

 The copyAndPatch() delgates to appropriate PatchService in org.codetab.uknit.core.make.method.patch.service package depending on the node type.
 For example, if node is MI then node is processed by MethodInvocationSrv.
 This is done so because each node type has differently named methods to get or set its exp parts.
 While the MI has getExpression() and arguments(), the InfixExpression has getLeftOperand(), getRightOperand() and getExtendedOperands() to get the exps.

+### Value Patch

+In above all, the exps are patched with corresponding var or names.
+There is one more type of patcher.
+The ValuePatcher patches the MI with values returned by the exps.
+For example, Pack1[var=bar, exp=foo.append(array[0])], Pack[var=apple, exp=array[0], Pack[var=array, exp={"x"}].
+Normal copyAndPatch for Pack1 would return foo.append(apple) but ValuePatcher returns foo.append("x") as the value of array[0] and its var apple is literal x.
+It is used only by make.method.body.VerifyStmt class to groups similar looking verifies with times().

 ## Java classes for Test